Commercial Cannabis Pests

 Western Flower Thrips

 Thrips are often found in the flower buds.
 These flowers may be tapped or lightly shaken over a white sheet of paper (a drop cloth, of sorts) where you will be able to see their slender, small bodies racing around.
 The adult male is about 1 mm long; the female is slightly larger, about 1.4 mm in length.
-Most western flower thrips are female and reproduce by live birth.
-Although females can produce males from unfertilized eggs, females arise only from fertilized eggs.
+Western flower thrips are go through five stages egg, larval, prepupal, pupal and adult.
+Female adult thrips live for about 30 days and lay 2 to 10 eggs per day.
+From Egg to Adult in a 77 degree environment takes about 13 days so each generation is a problem for a total of about 43 days.
 Males are rare, and are always pale yellow, while females vary in color, often by season, from red to yellow to dark brown.
 Each adult is elongated and thin, with two pairs of long wings.
+At first glance they resemble a Fungus Gnat but have two pairs of wings versus one pair present on Gnats.
 The eggs are oval or kidney-shaped, white, and about 0.2 mm long.
 The nymph is yellowish in color with red eyes.

 Hemp Russet Mite

-A single russet mite is too tiny to be seen by the human eye without magnification of 14x and higher.
-Their near invisibility makes these mites a particular threat to become established in your commercial grow before you realize it.
-Unlike spider mites, these voracious plant pests leave no webbing or other secretions when present.
-Visible damage to the plant is the first indication of their presence.
-The first sign is generally curled leaflet edges, just above the petiole.
-Russet mites tend to start at the bottom of a plant and work their way up the plant.
+A single russet mite is too tiny to be seen by the human eye without magnification of 15x and higher.
+Their near invisibility makes these mites a significant threat to become established in your commercial grow before you realize it.
+These voracious plant pests leave no webbing or other secretions when present.
+Visible damage to the plant is usually the first indication of their presence.
+Their life cycle is a three-stage cycle including egg, followed a couple days later by the larva stage then a few more days to a larger nymph and a couple more there is a final molt to an adult.
+One early warning sign is a curling of the leaf on the edges, just above the petiole.
+Another sign when in flower is that of a general dulling of the leaves (russeting). as infestations grow, some areas on leaves will show a visible yellow or brown spotting.
+Russet mites tend to start at the bottom of a plant and work their way up.
+Heavy infestations can lead to smaller bud growth but more importantly they reduce Quality as they feed on the THC in flower, usually noted when the bud takes on a beige appearance.
 Seen through a lens or microscope, russet mites are torpedo-shaped, translucent/yellow-tinted, maggot-looking creatures, especially in groups.
 Unlike most varieties of mites, eriophyid, including russet mites, have only two pairs of legs.